hunterschone/ProControl/task_presentation/fMRI/move_see_design/README.md

     - uldaq directory - contains the packages I needed to send a trigger out via the python script.
     - videos - this directory includes all of the biological and robotic hand videos I filmed.
 Additionally, the move cue is a expanding circle video I created using manim, see https://towardsdatascience.com/how-to-create-mathematical-animations-like-3blue1brown-using-python-f571fb9da3d1

+2. Simultaneous EMG-MRI Physical Setup (see photos_mri_setup)
+    - We recorded 8-EMG channels + 1 reference electrode (17 electrodes) in total during scanning.
+We opted to use all BIOPAC equipment, specifically using the BIOPAC MP150 system for recording.
+To get the Psychopy script to deliver triggers to the BIOPAC system, I used the uldaq package (described above).
+Connected to the presentation laptop was a USB cable running to a USB-1608FS box (https://www.mccdaq.com/usb-data-acquisition/USB-1608FS.aspx) which connected to the back of the BIOPAC MP150 system.

+3. Recording video of the hand during MRI scanning